Theta Nullvalues of Supersingular Abelian varieties: Examples

-\end{exmpl} \begin{exmpl} We implemented our method in the case $g=3$ and $\ker(\eta)=E^3[p]$.\\ This leads to the $2$-dimensional families considered by Li and Oort \cite{Li-Oort}.
-We constructed some supersingular genus $3$ curves over finite fields.
+\begin{exmpl} We implemented our method in the case $g=3$ and $\ker(\eta)=E^3[p]$.\\ This leads to the $2$-dimensional families considered by Li and Oort \cite{Li-Oort}.
+We computed some supersingular genus $3$ curves over finite fields.
 Our algorithm returned the following hyperelliptic curve over $\mathbb{F}_{3^6}$ with supersingular Jacobian after 4s:

-The following plane quartic with supersingular Jacobian was constructed in 4s:
+The following plane quartic with supersingular Jacobian was computed in 4s: